How Long Does it take to Get Personal Injury Compensation?

 If the settlement you’re being offered falls significantly short of what we believe you’re entitled to, we may recommend you reject the offer.

-If the other party admits liability and you’ve chosen to accept a sum of money, your compensation will probably arrive within 2 to 4 weeks.
+If the other party admits full or partial liability and you’ve chosen to accept a sum of money, your compensation will probably arrive within 2 to 4 weeks.

 How Much is My Claim Worth?